 An EC-GSM-IoT capable MS shall perform EC-GSM-IoT cell selection based on RLA_EC (see subclause 6.9).
 In case the MS also supports GPRS services using GPRS or EGPRS TBFs, non EC-GSM-IoT cell selection shall be based on RLA_GC (see subclause 6.9a).
 Therefore, following the RLA_C measurements described above, the MS shall perform a second search of the RF channels within its bands of operation, and measure:

-RLA_EC for the strongest EC-BCCH carrier, which might include the evaluation of several different carriers, on each RF channel that supports EC-GSM-IoT.
+RLA_EC for the strongest EC-BCCH carrier, out of each RF channel where an EC-SCH is detected.

-RLA_GC for the strongest BCCH carrier on each RF channel that does not support EC-GSM-IoT, in case the MS supports GPRS or EGPRS TBFs.
+RLA_GC for the strongest BCCH carrier on each RF channel where an EC-SCH is not detected, in case the MS supports GPRS or EGPRS TBFs.

-The cell selected as a result of performing the cell selection procedure shall be the suitable cell (see 3GPP TS 43.022 [11]) with the highest measured value (i.e., RLA_EC or RLA_GC, whichever is applicable).
+The cell selected by an EC-GSM-IoT capable MS as a result of performing the cell selection procedure shall be the suitable cell (see 3GPP TS 43.022 [11]) with the highest measured value (i.e., RLA_EC if the MS does not support GPRS services, highest of RLA_EC and RLA_GC if MS supports GPRS services).
 When measuring candidate cells during the selection procedure, RLA_EC and RLA_GC measurements may be omitted (and the corresponding cells not considered for cell selection) for those candidate cells for which the measured RLA_C is more than CELL_SELECTION_RLA_MARGIN dB below the measured RLA_EC or RLA_GC of the best candidate cell identified to that point in the cell selection procedure.
 CELL_SELECTION_ RLA_MARGIN is optionally broadcast in EC SI in cells supporting EC-GSM-IoT, and in SI in cells not supporting EC-GSM-IoT, see 3GPP TS 44.018 [17].
 If not broadcast, the default value shall be used (see table 1 in clause 9).

 A multi band MS shall search all channels within its bands of operation as specified above.
 The number of channels searched will be the sum of channels on each band of operation.